nicklalone/BELLEVUE_DSC/README.md

 ### The Starter Script.

+Note: the chapters 26-29 were required reading for this week.
+They are not required reading but they will be useful for you to look through to make this thing work!

 There is a file inside of the repository LALONE_MSDS510.
 It is the *avenger* class that we would have created ourselves had we had another semester to build it.
 Instead of building it all, it is missing some of the end of the Markdown Statement.
 In essence, I have given you a scaffold upon which you will build more content.
 Your job is to use all your resources to get it finished.

+There is also a file in MSDS_LALONE called, "Make Report."
+It is also missing a few items.
+Namely, how do you connect the avenger class to the file.
+Additionally, what does each line of this code even do?

+## What is the assignment this week?

+1. Finish the avenger class generation for Markdown.
+2. Import the Avenger class so that the report can work.
+3. Upload it to the Github Repository by this Thursday.
+4. Help other students out by commenting on their code or correcting their code.

 ---